Discover Open Heart Surgery At Jupiter Medical Center

-surgery team specializes in the safest and most advanced techniques that
+Our cardiac surgery team specializes in the safest and most advanced techniques

-reduce recovery times and provide the best possible outcomes.
+goal: reduce recovery times and provide the best possible outcomes for

 Jupiter Medical Center’s open heart surgery program is led by Arthur